 - Put a price tag on your business: A guide to business valuation

-Before you approach potential investors or buyers, you need to assess the value of your business.
-Learn about the different ways to calculate this value.
+If you need to know the value of your business, learn about the different approaches to business valuation.

 Because the investor likely won't see any money until some years in the future, the best valuation method is one that assigns a present value to future earnings.